Codecademy/docs/content/javascript/concepts/arrays/terms/slice/slice.md

 The **`.slice()`** [method](https://www.codecademy.com/resources/docs/javascript/methods) in JavaScript returns a partial copy of an array, otherwise known as a shallow copy, without altering the original array.

-## Understanding Shallow Copy

-When the `.slice()` method is used, a new array known as a shallow copy is generated.
 A shallow copy can be imagined as a photo of the original array.
 This photo (the new array) looks exactly like the original, but it's a separate entity.

-The key part is that, if the original array has primitive type elements like numbers or [strings](https://www.codecademy.com/resources/docs/javascript/strings), then changing these items in the new array or the shallow copy won't affect the original array at all, just as modifying a photo doesn't change the original scene.

-However, if the original array contains [objects](https://www.codecademy.com/resources/docs/javascript/objects) or arrays, then the shallow copy will reference them rather than duplicating them.
-Consequently, modifications to the elements in the shallow copy will impact the original array's elements.
-This happens because both the original and the new array are linked to the same elements, not separate copies of them.

 ## Syntax